rsms/wasm-loader/README.md

             parentRef?    :string) :Promise<AMDModule>

   // Takes some ref and returns the canonical version of it.
+  // ref starting with "./" or "../" will be considered relative to the parentRef, if specified.
-  // This is called for EVERY REQUEST no matter if the module is already loaded,
+  // Note: This is called for EVERY import request, even if the module is already loaded.
-  // so it needs to be efficient.
-Here so it can be overridden. normalizeRef(ref :string, parentRef? :string) :string
+  // Override to alter behavior of how refs are interpreted. normalizeRef(ref :string, parentRef? :string) :string

-  // Fetches module source from a normalized ref.
-The default implementation uses `fetch`
-  // to request the source relative to the current document/program origin.
+  // Default function for fetching a module that makes a URL request with the ref, taking
+  // options.baseURL into consideration (if specified.)
+  // Can be overridden or wrapped by user to load module source in a different way.

+  // Default function for fetching a module that makes a URL request with the ref, taking
+  // options.baseURL into consideration.
+This implementation uses the Fetch API to retrieve
-  // Here so it can be overridden. fetch(ref :string, parentRef? :string) :Promise<FetchResult>
+  // the source as an ArrayBuffer.
+Override to alter where and how module source is loaded. fetch(ref :string, parentRef? :string) :Promise<FetchResult>
 }